anton264/ecoguard_curves_home_assistant/README.md

-# Electricity Consumption Integration for Home Assistant
+# EcoGuard Curves Integration for Home Assistant

 A custom Home Assistant integration that tracks electricity consumption using the [Curves API](https://integration.ecoguard.se/) from EcoGuard.